Table of Contents

 God places a man in the overseeing role in The Church because the man is needed for the establishment and protection of the family as he tends and keeps (Genesis 2:15).

-And here I'm talking about both the natural and the spiritual family.
+And here I'm talking about both the natural and spiritual family here on earth.

-Every man looks for the template of what true manhood looks like As the pillar and ground of truth (1 Timothy 3:15), The Church provides this template in the overseer, pastor, elder, or bishop.
+Every man looks for a template of what true manhood looks like.
+As the pillar and ground of truth (1 Timothy 3:15), The Church provides this template in the overseer, pastor, elder, or bishop.